MarvinSt/raytracer/README.md

 - [_Ray Tracing: The Rest of Your Life_](https://raytracing.github.io/books/RayTracingTheRestOfYourLife.html)

 This is a personal project to learn `rust` and my first real project in `rust`.
-As usual, some implementation hints from other similar projects were taken, but the work has been implementated mostly based on the original C++ implementation from the books.
+As usual, some implementation hints from other similar projects were taken, but the work has been implemented mostly based on the original C++ implementation from the books.

 # Todo

 Open tasks:

 - [ ] Create a more organized structure for the different scenes
-- [ ] Improve performance of writing the output image files
+- [x] Improve performance of writing the output image files
 - [ ] Continue with the implementations of Book 2
+- [ ] Implement bounding volume hierarchy tree to speed up large scene rendering

 # Build and Run